Autumn in Ireland has many and varied aspects.

 The autumn colours, the ancient sites, the historic places, the dramatic coast roads,. and the warm hospitality of welcome will be there when it is again safe to travel.

-I’d add that if you’ve not yet been to Ireland, this is not your best time for a first trip, and this autumn, with its short days, cold nights, changing weather, and many places closed or closing early, is unlikely to be the best season for your first trip.
-Dream on the material about autumn in this piece for now instead.
+I’d add that if you’ve not yet been to Ireland, autumn is not your best time for a first trip.
+Short days, cold nights, changing weather, and many places closed or closing early, help make it unlikely to be the best season for your very first trip to Ireland.
+Dream on the material about autumn in this piece instead.

 About travel within Ireland: All that said, if you live in Ireland, you’ll know that one the one hand, people are being encouraged to take their holidays by exploring places on the island, in part to help those businesses which are open make up for the lack of income from overseas tourism.
 On the other hand there is strong advice to limit travel.
 This may be your time to explore subtle colours of Ireland in autumn, especially outdoors in Ireland’s local, regional and national parks.
 Exploring the night sky can work, too.